A Study of a Loss System with Priorities: Conclusion

 \section{Conclusion}

 We have established the consistency between the global balance (steady state) equations for a loss system with preemptive priorities and a result for the various blocking probabilities of the different classes of customers based on traffic loss arguments.
-This has been done by solving the global balance equations of the relevant multidimensional Markov chain.
+This has been done by deriving this known result directly from the global balance equations of the relevant multidimensional Markov chain.

+This has been achieved by observing that the blocking probability of a customer of any other priority class consists of two components: (1) the probability of being blocked because all the servers are busy and there is no user in service with a lower priority, and (2) the probability that the customer has been admitted, but after admission, it has been preempted by an arrival of a higher priority customer.
+Notice that for the top priority class, the second component is equal to zero.
+After these two probabilities (components) have been derived, we have obtained the steady-state blocking probabilities of all customers, and we have observed the consistency with the previously obtained results based on traffic loss arguments.

 We have also provided explanations and demonstrated by simulations that except for the blocking probability of the highest priority customers, the blocking probabilities of the other customers are sensitive to the holding time distributions and that a higher variance of the service time distributions reduces the blocking probabilities of the lower priority customers.